wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-2.0.md

 - The following functions or properties now takes or returns `PowerAuthCoreData` instead of `Data`:
   - `PowerAuthSDK.fetchEncryptionKey()`
-  - All static functions in `PowerAuthAuthentication` that takes custom possession or biometry key in parameter.
+  - All static functions in `PowerAuthAuthentication` that takes custom biometry key in parameter.
-  - `PowerAuthAuthentication.overridenPossessionKey` property is now `customPossessionKey`
+  - `PowerAuthAuthentication.overridenPossessionKey` and the method is deprecated with no replacement.
   - `PowerAuthAuthentication.overridenBiometryKey` property is now `customBiometryKey`
   - `PowerAuthCoreCryptoUtils.ecdhComputeSharedSecret()`